Pagosa Hot Springs: Where to Let Stress Wash Away

 Overlook Mineral Springs Spa

-Overlook Mineral Springs Spa ranks as a popular apres ski location and welcomes everyone to unwind.
+Overlook Mineral Springs Spa ranks as a popular apres ski location.
 The spa also offers reasonable rates, with come-and-go passes and private tub room options.
-To enhance relaxation, guests select from massage options.
+To enhance relaxation, guests select massages.
 Overlook offers Swedish, deep tissue, hot stone and body therapies.
-In addition to soothing services, the spa features a downtown location near dining and shopping only steps away.
+In addition to soothing services, the spa features a downtown location near dining and shopping.

 It’s time to escape.
 Read more about vacationing in Pagosa Springs.